NFL and players agree to new COVID protocols amid flood of positive tests - NewsBreak

 MASKS

-All players and staff must wear masks when indoors at the club facility, including in the weight room, regardless of vaccination status.Washington Football Team COVID-19 list increases to 21; game not canceled
+All players and staff must wear masks when indoors at the club facility, including in the weight room, regardless of vaccination status.Pfizer confirms COVID pill appears to works against omicron

 Masks are not required if outdoors or during practices inside the practice bubble.